mrsaiduck/discord-stock-tracker-bot/README.md

 /ping: Check the bot's latency.
 /help: Display available commands and their usage.
 ## Credits
-Stockify utilizes various open-source packages and APIs, including:
+This bot utilizes various open-source packages and APIs, including:

 Stocks.js
 live-stock-price
 Discord.js
 Mongoose
-For more information on how to use Stockify, refer to the documentation and tutorials provided in the repository.
+For more information on how to use this bot, refer to the documentation

-Experience the power of real-time stock market data integration with Stockify.
+Experience the power of real-time stock market data integration.
 Elevate your Discord server with advanced stock tracking capabilities today!